-Volkswagen EV release approaches
+Volkswagen EV Release Approaches

-This is a good package for its price and it’s unlikely that Volkswagen will change to much for its own offering and more likely to add features as the product and brand matures.
+This is a good package for its price.
+It’s unlikely that Volkswagen will change too much for its own offering.
+It’s more likely to add features as the product and brand matures.